cakephp/docs/en/orm/table-objects.rst

 In order to update entities you may choose to apply request data directly to an existing entity.
-This has the advantage that only the fields that actually changed will be saved, as opposed of sending all fields to the database to be persisted.
+This has the advantage that only the fields that actually changed will be saved, as opposed to sending all fields to the database to be persisted.
 You can merge an array of raw data into an existing entity using the ``patchEntity`` method::